 Lessons at Mt.
 Ellen

-Located on the main floor of the lodge, the Ski & Ride School is available for Group Lessons on weekends and holidays.
-Private Lessons may be accommodated midweek if reserved.
-Home to the resort’s premiere terrain park, Riemergasse, and the Sugarbush Free Ride Team, The Diamond Dogs, Mt.
+Located on the main floor of the lodge, the Ski & Ride School is available for Private Lessons on weekends and holidays.
+Private Lessons may also be accommodated midweek if reserved.
+Home to the resort’s premiere terrain park, Riemergasse, Mt.
 Ellen is the premiere location for those wanting freestyle or park lessons.
 This desk is where you can also book guided snowshoe tours.
 Downstairs from Ski & Ride, you can find the Mt.
 Ellen Rentals and Tune Shop with all your needs and its own fleet of Burton snowboards, Elan skis and sweet demo gear.
 Just a reminder, rentals must be reserved ahead of time.
 Insider Tip, if you want to rent gear at Mt.
 Ellen midweek with the goal of grabbing the 8 AM first chair, be sure you pick up the day before as the shop doesn’t open until 8:30 AM.

 Getting Tickets at Lincoln Peak

 Visit one of our many Pick-up Boxes (PUBs) located in the base area.
 Don’t forget on future visits, you can reload those SugarXpress cards online and skip the ticket lines altogether.

 Getting Tickets at Mt.
 Ellen

 We have Guest Services desks located at the first floor of the Gate House at Lincoln Peak and on the main floor of the lodge at Mt.
 Ellen.
-Stop by to ask our helpful and friendly staff any questions you have, to grab a trail map or extra information about Sugarbush, snag a few super cool stickers for your gear or just to say hey!
+Stop by to ask our helpful and friendly staff any questions you have, to grab a trail map or extra information about Sugarbush and snag a few super cool stickers for your gear.